google-marketing-solutions/shrinkify/README.md

 ## Usage

-1. Enter your industry and product type(i.e. Hotel booking, Hotel).
+1. Enter industry and product type (i.e. Hotel booking, Hotel).

+1. Choose the character limit you need (Important: It is recommended to use a slightly lower limit than you require.
+If you need a maximum of 30 chars, use a limit of 28)

 1. Choose the dataset to which you uploaded your feed, and choose your feed.